goroda/Compressed-Continuous-Computation/README.md

 make PyWrapper
 ```

 ## Systems I have tested on

-Mac OS X with clang
+Mac OS X with clang version 8.0
-Ubuntu with gcc
+Ubuntu with gcc version 5.0

 ## Coding practices